Deltares/ra2ce/docs/analysis_module/analysis_module.rst

     save_csv = True

 **Origin-Destination, defined OD couples**
+RA2CE allows for origin-destination analyses.
 This analysis finds the shortest (distance-weighed) or quickest (time-weighed) route between all Origins and all Destinations inputted by the user, with and without disruption.
+The origins and destinations need to be defined by the user.
+This requires a certain data structure.
+See the origins-destinations examples notebooks to learn how to do this.

 **network.ini for the case without hazard**
 ::